Unlawful Termination

 - Citizenship status; or

-- Age if he or she is over 40.
+- Age if they are over 40.

 In California, the Fair Employment and Housing Act also prohibits terminations due to: